URL cleaner comparison

 What is the most important difference between URL cleaners?

-Are web-based cleaners bad?
+Are web-based cleaners problematic?

-Why shouldn’t I remove everything blindly?
+Why shouldn’t you remove everything blindly?

 When does SafeShare Pro make sense?